darconeous/ham-addr-old/ham-addr.txt.md

 8   | `H`  | 18  | `R`  | 28  | `1`  | 38  | `-`
 9   | `I`  | 19  | `S`  | 29  | `2`  | 39  | ESC

-Where *NUL* is analogous to the ascii *NUL* character, and *ESC* is reserved for future use with a currently undefined and experimental character escaping mechanism.
+Where *NUL* is analogous to the ASCII *NUL* character, and *ESC* is reserved for future use with a currently undefined and experimental character escaping mechanism.
 (Should be rendered as `^`)

-## 4. Ham-Address Chunk Encoding ##
+## 4. 16-Bit Chunk Encoding ##

-The address is encoded in to four 16-bit big-endian "chunks", which can contain up to three characters each.
-Each chunk is encoded as
-follows:
+Using the above character set, we can store three characters as a single integer that fits nicely within a 16-bit integer using the encoding:

     S = CHAR[0] * 1600 + CHAR[1] * 40 + CHAR[2]

-... and decoded as:
+Where `CHAR[0]` is the leftmost character and `CHAR[2]` is the rightmost character in the "chunk".

+We can then decode the original characters by reversing that process:

     CHAR[0] = S / 1600 MOD 40
     CHAR[1] = S / 40 MOD 40
     CHAR[2] = S MOD 40

-Where `CHAR[0]` is the leftmost character and `CHAR[2]` is the rightmost character in the "chunk".

 When encoding a chunk that uses less than three characters, you would set `CHAR[2]` and/or `CHAR[1]` (as appropriate) to the value 0